 Western nationals wishing to join the Middle Eastern jihadist groups in Syria and Iraq have frequently taken routes through Turkey into the war-torn countries.
 Thousands of foreigners have joined the ranks of militant group "Islamic State" (IS).

-.
+Last month, three British girls were arrested by Turkish officials.
 They had traveled from the UK to Turkey in February, and the security forces believed they had crossed into Syria.

 A group of nine British medical students of Sudanese origin went missing in March after travelling to Turkey with an apparent aim of entering Syria.

 Ankara has accused its Western allies of not taking adequate measures to stop the flow of would-be European jihadists to its country.

 In turn, the European Union has criticized Turkey for not properly monitoring its southeastern borders.